barteljan/VISPER/README.md

 }
 ````

-if we add an instance of GreenFeature in the AppDelegate to our App the error is gone:
+If we add an instance of GreenFeature in the AppDelegate to our App the error is gone:

  ````swift
  func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {